darinbl-pritchard45/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In software development, this translates to designing and writing code that is easy to read, understand, and maintain.
 It emphasizes the importance of clarity over unnecessary complexity.
 Always strive for clean, concise solutions, avoid over-engineering, and remember that the best code is often the simplest one that accomplishes the task at hand."

+# 2024-02-04
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive to write clean, concise, and easily understandable code.
+It's not just about solving the problem at hand but also considering maintainability, scalability, and the potential for future collaboration.
+Remember that what seems complex and clever now may lead to confusion tomorrow."

+"Program defensively, anticipating errors and exceptions.
+The best code isn't just functional; it gracefully handles unexpected situations.
+Always keep in mind the DRY (Don't Repeat Yourself) principle and SOLID principles to ensure your codebase remains robust, adaptable, and logical."

+"Lastly, remember that code is read far more often than it's written.
+Invest time in clear documentation and comments that elucidate your thought process and logic behind the implementation.
+Today's wise programmer writes code that not only machines can understand but also fellow humans."